Contents

 Some PBXs/Switches require that the destination extension starts ringing before VoiceGuide can hang up.
 When using such systems it may be necessary to add a comma or two at the end of the destination number to make VoiceGuide pause for a while after dialing the number and before hanging up the call.

 Some PBXs/Switches require that the destination extension is answered before VoiceGuide can hangup.
-In such situations you will need to use the "Announced" or "Monitored" transfer option.
+In such situations the "Announced" or "Monitored" transfer option will need to be used.

 1. Dials the signal specified (usually just a hookflash),